ryanbarringtoncox/band_name_generator/README.md

 Run like this.

 ```
-./band_name_generator.py
+./band_name_generator.py words_file.txt
 ```

-Words on the same line shouldn't be combo'd (bug: fix this if it matters).
+Words on the same line shouldn't be combo'd.
 The output of above example is this.

 ```
 rolling stone